tone24qq/coco/README.md

 Render will restore this cache before each build and save it afterwards, avoiding repeated downloads.

+## Global Frequency Files

+Precomputed position frequencies are stored in the `out_npz/` directory.
+Each file is named `global_pos_freq_{rows}x{cols}.npz` and contains a `freq` array with shape `(rows, cols, targets)` where the last axis corresponds to the target number.
+Place the files under `out_npz/` so the service can load them on demand and skip heavy archive parsing.

+You can inspect which board sizes are currently available via the `/debug/global_freqs` API endpoint.

 # Scratch-Card Prediction System

 This project provides a FastAPI service and CLI tool for predicting hidden numbers on scratch cards.
 The system uses modular heuristics and Monte-Carlo simulation to estimate probabilities.